zooviee/Redefining-The-Space-Access-with-Data-Science/README.md

 * What will then be the price of a launch?

 ## Documents overview:
-In this repository there are 7 notebooks, 1 python file, 1 pdf presentation and 2 image folders.
+In this repository there are 7 notebooks, 1 python file, 1 powerpoint presentation and 2 image folders.
 The analysis has been done by following the steps listed below:

 **1. Data collection methodology:**
 * Data Collection API.ipynb